Dentistry

 What Causes Swollen Tonsils?

-Tonsillitis, or inflammation or swelling of the tonsils, is usually caused by an infection.
-A little over half of all tonsillitis cases are caused by viral infections, with the rest caused by bacterial infections.1, 2
+Swollen or inflamed tonsils are a common sign of tonsillitis.
+A little over half of all tonsillitis cases are caused by viral infections, the rest are bacterial.

 The same viruses that cause the common cold can cause tonsillitis.
-Most cases of bacterial tonsillitis are due to strep throat.1, 2
+Most cases of bacterial tonsillitis are due to strep throat.

-Tonsillitis and throat cancer can both present with inflammation of the tonsils.
-However, throat cancer usually only involves one tonsil.4
+Throat cancer can also cause swelling of the tonsils.
+However, throat cancer usually only involves one tonsil.

 Symptoms of Tonsillitis

 Tonsillitis can have other symptoms beyond tonsil swelling.
-These may include:1, 2
+Common tonsillitis symptoms include:

 • Red tonsils, sometimes with a whitish discharge (exudate)

-• Sore throat, which may make swallowing painful
+• Sore throat, which may cause trouble swallowing

 • General discomfort or malaise